 The Employment Litigation Section enforces Title VII of the Civil Rights Act of 1964, as amended (“Title VII”), against state and local government employers.
-Title VII prohibits employment practices that discriminate because of race, color, national origin, sex (including pregnancy and gender identity) and religion.
+Title VII prohibits employment practices that discriminate because of race, color, national origin, sex (including pregnancy) and religion.
 The Section also enforces the Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”) against state and local government and private employers.
 USERRA prohibits employment practices that discriminate because of an individual’s past, current or future military status, service or obligation.
 In addition, the Section has jurisdiction to enforce Executive Order 11246, which prohibits discrimination by federal contractors and subcontractors because of race, color, national origin, sex, sexual orientation, gender identity, and religion.

 The Section brings suits utilizing the full panoply of theories of discrimination available under both Title VII and USERRA.
 The most common type of suit brought by the Section is one that alleges disparate treatment, or intentional discrimination, where an employer purposefully takes an adverse action against an applicant or employee because of a protected characteristic, such as race or sex.
 These suits may involve, for example, an employer’s unlawful failure to hire or promote an applicant because of his race or termination of an employee because of her sex.
 Many of the Section’s suits allege disparate impact, which typically arises when an employer uses a facially neutral criterion, such as a written or physical examination, which has a disproportionate impact on a protected group, such as Latinos or women.
 While the employer may not intentionally discriminate against applicants or employees, its actions may have the effect of depriving, or otherwise adversely affecting, individuals with respect to employment opportunities.

-In addition, the Section brings suits alleging harassment based on a protected characteristic such as sex (including pregnancy and gender identity), where the evidence demonstrates unwanted sexual advances, requests for sexual favors, or conduct that is sufficiently severe or pervasive to alter the conditions of employment and create an abusive or hostile work environment.
+In addition, the Section brings suits alleging harassment based on a protected characteristic such as sex (including pregnancy), where the evidence demonstrates unwanted sexual advances, requests for sexual favors, or conduct that is sufficiently severe or pervasive to alter the conditions of employment and create an abusive or hostile work environment.
 The Section also brings suits against employers who fail or refuse to provide reasonable accommodations to the religious observances and practices of applicants and employees, as required by Title VII.
 Finally, the Section brings suits against employers who retaliate against individuals for opposing any employment practice that would violate Title VII or USERRA, for filing a charge or complaint under these statutes, for assisting in the investigation of such a charge or complaint, or for participating in a suit or other proceeding relating to a charge or complaint of employment discrimination.
 The litigation handled by the Section is national in scope.
 Attorneys and staff assigned to the Section concern themselves with all aspects of civil litigation, including investigations, suit recommendations, discovery, motions practice, settlement negotiations, trials, and the monitoring and enforcement of court orders for remedial and injunctive relief.
 Frequently, the Section’s litigation involves complex issues and the testimony of expert witnesses, such as industrial psychologists, exercise physiologists, economists and statisticians.

 Title VII of the Civil Rights Act of 1964